Henry Penruddocke Wyndham: Publications

 By inclination he was more of a topographer than a politician.
 In 1774 he visited Wales, and in the following year he published anonymously A Gentleman's Tour through Monmouthshire and Wales.
 He revisited the area in 1777, and in 1781 published his Tour through Monmouthshire and Wales, declaring authorship of the work.
 He was accompanied on his journey of 1777 by the Swiss watercolourist Samuel Hieronymus Grimm, whose works illustrated the account.

 He was keen to produce a county history of Wiltshire and published Wiltshire, Extracted from the Domesday Book with a translation of the Latin into English in 1788 which he hoped might stimulate such a work.
 His most celebrated publication remains his Diary of the Late George Bubb Dodington in 1784, a rich source of information about politics in the first half of the 18th century.

 Friendship with Turner

-Like his cousin George O'Brien Wyndham, 3rd Earl of Egremont, Pen Wyndham was an admirer of the painter Turner who stayed with him at the College on several occasions in the late 18th century.
-Two paintings of the College landscape made by Turner during his visits of 1798 and c1800 are now preserved in the British Museum.
+Like his cousin George Wyndham, 3rd Earl of Egremont, Pen Wyndham was an admirer of the painter Turner who stayed with him at the college on several occasions in the late 18th century.
+Two paintings of the college landscape made by Turner during his visits of 1798 and c.
+1800 are now preserved in the British Museum.